Dwolla/integration-examples/packages/push-to-card/checkout/README.md

-# Dwolla and Checkout.com - Push to Card
+# Dwolla Push to Card

-This example application, built using [Next.js](https://nextjs.org/), demonstrates how to integrate Dwolla's **Push to Card** feature with Checkout.com Flow.
-The app showcases how to securely capture debit card information using Checkout.com's PCI-compliant Flow component, create a card funding source in Dwolla, and initiate instant payouts directly to the cardholder's debit card.
+This example application, built using [Next.js](https://nextjs.org/), demonstrates how to integrate Dwolla's **Push to Card** feature.
+The app shows how to create a Customer in Dwolla, obtain a payment session via Dwolla's API for secure card capture, collect card details using the Flow component powered by Checkout.com, create a card funding source in Dwolla, and initiate instant payouts to the cardholder's debit card.

 **Note**: Since this project depends on shared dependencies, please ensure that you have executed `pnpm install` in the root directory (`integration-examples`) before continuing.